 Birds of New Mexico Field Guide by Stan Tekiela

 For New Mexico Bird Lovers!
 Make bird watching in New Mexico even more enjoyable!
 With Stan Tekiela's famous field guide, bird identification is simple and informative.
 There's no need to look through dozens of photos of birds that don't live in New Mexico.
-This book features 143 species of New Mexico birds, organized by color for ease of use.
+This book features 149 species ( 6 new species) of New Mexico birds, organized by color for ease of use.
 Do you see a yellow bird and don't know what it is?
 Go to the yellow section to find out.
 Fact-filled information, a compare feature, range maps and detailed photographs help to ensure that you positively identify the birds that you see.

 Learn about and identify birds using Stan Tekiela's state-by-state field guides.
 Fact-filled, containing the information you want to know.
 Contains range maps showing where in New Mexico you'll find the birds in summer, winter, all year or during migration.
 The full-page, color photos are incomparable and include insets of winter plumage, color morphs and more.
 Plus, with the easy-to-use format, you don't need to know a bird's name or classification in order to easily find it in the book.
 Using this field guide is a real pleasure.
 It's a great way for anyone to learn about the birds in New Mexico.